Alternating Current, An Introduction

 Star Connection Diagram

 Alternators have star wiring.
 Therefore, four wires emerge out of generating stations.
 To obtain single phase power, one of the phase wire and the neutral are tapped.
+This means that single phase voltage is the phase voltage.
+The relation between line voltage and phase voltage in a star wiring is:

 Leave a Reply